Text Analytics: 5 Examples To Open Your Eyes to Your Own Opportunities

 If your company is considering entering a new market or needs to research product ideas, why not start with online reviews from real users?
 This was the very idea that drove a major Amazon case study on pricing by a young analyst team.

 They wanted to understand the best speakers available to purchase at the $150 price point.
 They theorized that if you’re going to develop and market a new product, it is useful to understand what features are most valued.
-What a great business use case and reasonable example of analytics!
+What a great business use case and a reasonable example of analytics!

 The team extracted data for five speakers based on popular brands that Amazon customers had reviewed.
 The data contained consumer ranking, price, and all customer reviews.